An image of a person taking notes while watching a design master class.

 • What kind of jobs can I get?

-If you're passionate about making technology easier, more enjoyable and meaningful for people, UX design could be your perfect career.
-To help you out, we'll discuss the basics of UX design and provide the key insights you need to start your journey.
-You'll find valuable information here whether you're a complete beginner or have some design experience.
+If you're passionate about making technology easier to use, more enjoyable to experience for people and more meaningful for them too, then UX design could be your perfect career.
+To help you out, we'll discuss the basics of UX design and provide you with the key insights you’ll need to start your journey, and rest assured that you'll find valuable information here whether you're a complete beginner or have some design experience.

 Is a Career in UX Right for You?

 The answer is—it depends.
-UX isn't just one job.
-It's a whole world of different roles, with different focuses and levels of experience needed.
-You can find UX designers in almost any industry, from tech giants like Google and Apple to startups, non-profits and government agencies.
+You see, UX isn't just one job; it’s a whole world of different roles, with different focuses and levels of experience needed.
+You can find UX designers at work in almost any industry—from tech giants like Google and Apple, to startups, non-profits and government agencies; they’re pretty much everywhere.

-But it's not just about design skills.
-To be a great UX designer, you must also understand the stakeholders' requirements.
-You must balance what users want with business objectives.
+But it's not just about design skills and pleasing—or delighting—users and consumers.
+To be a great UX designer, you’ve got to understand the stakeholders' requirements, too; you must balance what users want with business objectives.

-So, if you enjoy solving problems and want to create seamless digital experiences, then a career in UX design might be the perfect fit for you.
+So, if you enjoy solving problems and want to create seamless digital experiences that resonate both with a brand’s target audience and to the tune of maximum success for the brand, then a career in UX design might be the perfect fit for you.

 What Does a UX Designer Do?

-UX designers wear many hats, but their main goal is to create products and services that are easy and enjoyable to use.
-They must understand user requirements, which requires a lot of collaboration.
+Realistically speaking, UX designers wear many hats.
+Even so, don’t worry; things may be wide-ranging—and include how web designers focus on visual elements in interface designs—but their main goal is to create products and services that are easy and enjoyable to use.
+That said, they still have to understand user requirements—in depth—and it’s something that calls for a great deal of collaboration.

 — Pavitra Sirse Tandon, UX Manager, Smartbox Group